adobe/aepsdk-optimize-ios/README.md

 `File > Swift Packages > Add Package Dependency...`

 Enter the URL for the AEPOptimize package repository: `https://github.com/adobe/aepsdk-optimize-ios.git`.

-When prompted, make sure you change the branch to `main`.
+Click Next.

+Specify the Version rule for the package options.
+Click Next and Finish.

 Alternatively, if your project has a `Package.swift` file, you can add AEPOptimize directly to your dependencies:

 ```
 dependencies: [
-    .package(url: "https://github.com/adobe/aepsdk-optimize-ios.git", .branch: "main"),
+    .package(url: "https://github.com/adobe/aepsdk-optimize-ios.git", .upToNextMajor(from: "1.0.0"))
+],
 targets: [
        .target(name: "YourTarget",
                dependencies: ["AEPOptimize"],
                path: "your/path"),
     ]
 ]
 ```